 On the Closing Date, we intend to enter into the Securitization Regulation Agreement irrevocably restricting our ability to transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class A-H Reference Tranche, (ii) the Class A-1 and Class A-1H Reference Tranches (in the aggregate), (iii) the Class M-1 and Class M-1H Reference Tranches (in the aggregate), (iv) the Class M-2A and Class M-2AH Reference Tranches (in the aggregate), (vi) the Class B-1H Reference Tranche, (vii) the Class B-2H Reference Tranche, or (viii) the Class B-3H Reference Tranche.
 We may effect any transfers or hedges that are not so restricted, in the future, by issuing new series of STACR notes and/or entering into Agency Credit Insurance Structure (ACIS) transactions, that reference the Reference Pool related to the Notes of this transaction.
-See "Securitization Regulation Agreement" and "Risk Factors - Risks Related to the Notes Being Linked to the Reference Pool - Applicability of Federal, State and Local Laws - Legislative or Regulatory Actions Could Adversely Affect Our Business Activities and the Reference Pool".
+See "Securitization Regulation Agreement" and "Risk Factors - Risks Related to the Notes Being Linked to the Reference Pool - Applicability of Federal, State and Local Laws - Regulatory Rules Applicable to Investment in Asset-Backed Securities May Apply to Investors in the Notes and/or Adversely Affect the Liquidity of the Notes".